-Much more information on the Arroyo Seco’s construction and changes to it over time can be found on our 70th anniversary history of the Parkway.
+More information can be found in the April, 1938 issue of California Highways and Public Works.
+Additional information on the Arroyo Seco’s construction and changes to it over time can be found on our 70th anniversary history of the Parkway.

 1984: The California Transportation Commission approves $361.2 million in state matching funds for Los Angeles’ Metro Rail.